exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 ### 1. Parse log level

-Define a `LogLevel` enum that has seven elements.
-Here are the log levels and their corresponding messages from the system.
+Define a `LogLevel` enum that has six elements corresponding to the above log levels.

 - `Trace` - "[TRC] Here is the stack trace: ..."
 - `Debug` - "[DBG] Solve this problem by ..."